 Look down, and you can still see the ruts from the chariots that people used for transport.

 Marvel at the forum, an amphitheater, baths, bakeries, and even brothels where the walls are painted with various sexual positions like a menu for customers to choose from.
-Some of the fleeing citizens were literally frozen mid-escape and can now be seen as ash-encased mummies.
+Some fleeing citizens were frozen mid-escape and can now be seen as ash-encased mummies.

 While it takes a little longer, if you head out early you can easily visit Venice on a day trip with the high-speed train from Rome taking three hours and 20 minutes using the fastest Frecciarossa service.